DokkoGroup/nodeProxy/README.md

 How to Install
 ==============

-No real installation needed :) Just clone the project:
+No real installation needed :) Just clone or download the project:
 ```bash
 git clone https://github.com/DokkoGroup/nodeProxy
 ```